 - Install HAZER Mobile Pro on your iOS or Android smartphone.

 - Open HAZER notification settings – you’ll need to specify Telegram User ID for each type of notification.

 - Enter Telegram chat ID in the corresponding field.

 Congrats, HAZER will send this notification to Telegram messenger.

-HAZER brings increasing revenue, reducing operating costs, and improving efficiencies for your business.
+HAZER brings increasing revenue, reduces operating costs, and improves efficiencies for your business.
 Adding free instant notifications will minimize your investments in the IoT solution.
 Learn more about HAZER here or contact us to see it in action during the live demo.